ambikaramireddy/AI-Powered-College-Management-Assistant-using-RAG/README.md

 ## Step 2 — Query Classification

-The query is classified into categories such as:
+The system classifies the query into categories such as:

-* General Queries
+- General Queries
-* Admission Queries
+- Admission Queries
-* Academic Queries
+- Academic Queries
-* Campus Queries
+- Campus Queries

 ## Step 3 — PDF Retrieval

-Relevant PDF chunks are retrieved using semantic similarity search.
+Relevant document chunks are retrieved using semantic similarity search.

 ## Step 4 — Context Generation

-Retrieved document chunks are combined into contextual information.
+Retrieved chunks are combined into contextual information.

 ## Step 5 — Response Generation

-The LLM generates contextual responses using retrieved information.
+The Large Language Model generates accurate contextual responses using the retrieved information.

 ## Step 6 — Final Output

-The chatbot displays structured and student-friendly responses.
+The chatbot displays structured and user-friendly responses.

 ---